MaargX UPSC by SAARTHI IAS

 • General issues on Environmental Ecology, Bio-diversity and Climate Change – that do not require subject specialisation

-General Science.
-Paper II- (200 marks) Duration: Two hours
+Paper II – (200 marks) Duration: Two hours

-• Comprehension Interpersonal skills including communication skills; Logical reasoning and analytical ability Decision-making and problem solving
+• Comprehension; Interpersonal skills including communication skills; Logical reasoning and analytical ability; Decision-making and problem solving

-• General mental ability Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. – Class X level)
+• General mental ability; Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency etc. – Class X level)

 Note 1: Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%

-Note 2: The questions will be of multiple choice, objective type.
 Note 3: It is mandatory for the candidate to appear in both the Papers of Civil Services (Prelim) Examination for the purpose of evaluation.

-Nature of the Mains Examination:
+Nature of the Mains Examination

 • The main Examination is intended to assess the overall intellectual traits and depth of understanding of candidates rather than merely the range of their information and memory.